slamice/wri/hipsters/chapter04.md

-Renee and I walked back to our makeshift apartment when we saw a light was on a block bad.
-Since we moved in we haven't said hi to old friends we hadn't seen in months.
+Renee and I walked back to our makeshift apartment when we saw a light was on a block back.
+Since we moved in we haven't said hi to Jack and his friends.
+We hadn't seen them in while.
 It was fairly uninteresting.

 "We should at least stop by to visit them.
 It's been four months?"

 "Five months.
-I don't know why I'm supposed to see him."
+I mean maybe Jack but that's it.
+Just avoid Andy.
+Why am I supposed to see him?"

 "Because he's still my friend-" she said, stammering.